Get the FREE one-click dictionary software for Windows

 - externalize, externalise [Brit]

-Type of: ascribe, assign, attribute, cause to be perceived, channel, channelise [Brit], channelize, communicate, conceive of, create by mental act, create mentally, direct, draw, envisage, housing development, ideate, imagine, impel, impute, intercommunicate, plan, program [N. Amer], programme [Brit, Cdn], propel, send, show, transfer, transmit, transport, work
+Type of: ascribe, assign, attribute, cause to be perceived, channel, channelise [Brit], channelize, communicate, conceive of, direct, draw, envisage, exsert, extend, hold out, housing development, ideate [informal], imagine, impel, impute, intercommunicate, plan, program [N. Amer], programme [Brit, Cdn], propel, put out, send, show, stretch forth, stretch out, transfer, transmit, work

 Encyclopedia: Project